iwpnd/iwpnd.github.io/_posts/2020-02-26-flashgeotext-library.markdown

 3. Are on a budget
 4. Want to optimize for execution time

+# tl;dr

+Go to [https://flashgeotext.iwpnd.pw](https://flashgeotext.iwpnd.pw), ignore all that and use it right away.

 ## Let's brute force it

 Let's brute for this problem and check every word in a lookup against an input text.